Sunday, April 4, 2021

 But that's different than having some magical confidence that it's the more formidable option.
 Mr. Wood's piece in The Atlantic is calibrated to present its subject as a clown whom no-one should be following.
 Which is nothing new.
 His piece on Kyle Rittenhouse paints the young man as a deluded inhabitant of a fantasy world.
 But he makes an interesting point in that article: "Training yourself to imagine something makes it seem more likely to happen, and primes your instincts to react to it—and, I suspect, initiate that violent reaction and overdo it when circumstances could be resolved more peacefully."
 Do Black people in America have to train themselves to imagine being uniquely menaced?
 Are their angry reactions overdoing it?

-One aspect of a commitment to peace that is often overlooked is that outside of someone who is simply intent on homicide, acquiescing to injustice is as peaceful a resolution as say.
+One aspect of a commitment to peace that is often overlooked is that outside of someone who is simply intent on homicide, acquiescing to injustice is as peaceful a resolution as any.
 Part of the ethos of peaceful civil disobedience is that people will see the injustice being perpetrated and withdraw their support for the unjust actor, and that said actor desires that social support more than they crave whatever benefits accrue to them from their acts of injustice.
 I am not a student of history, and so I can't offer any analysis of the overall effectiveness of non-violence.
 And at the same time this means that I can't contest the people who critique it in the same way that they critique "civility," as something that allows power to avoid concession by refusing to present it with a workable demand.

 People turn to violence for any number of reasons, but in the end, I suspect that most people subscribe to what a Libertarian acquaintance of mine terms the "Non-Aggression Principle," which, put simply, is the idea that violence is only justified in the defense of rights.
 It's one thing to say that any given right can be defended without recourse to violence.
 It's quite another to demonstrate that any given right is best defended without recourse to violence.
 For my part, I'm not a revolutionary.
 I'm a terrible shot, have no intention on spending the range time that it would take to remedy that and am squeamish.
 I have too much of a distaste for fighting to see it as anything other than a last resort.
 But more importantly, I'm at a place in my life where I don't have to call upon my last resorts.
 So I have the luxury of considering violence to be an unpleasant option where others are available.
 Not everyone believes themselves to be so affluent.
 If one believes that they are, helping them to come to the same conclusion is more useful than a blind faith in their ineffectiveness.